tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - Once they meet or "see" each other then a path has been found
 - Often combined with uniform cost search as less exploring needs to be done

+### Greedy best first search

+- Incorporate an estimated cost to goal from each node when creating the heuristic

 ## Search Data Structures

 ### Frontier